 The Velvet Underground’s Exploding Plastic Inevitable was, surely, ground zero of the modern multimedia music experience.
-But it wasn’t until Duran Duran’s landmark 1984 Sing Blue Silver Tour that the cross-breeding of music, art, fashion and video were hybridized into the spectacle-par-excellence that set the standard for everything that followed.
+But it wasn’t until Duran Duran’s landmark 1984 Sing Blue Silver Tour that the cross-breeding of music, art, fashion and video were hybridized into the spectacle-par-excellence that set the standard for every extravagant musical gesture that followed.

-The irony was that Duran Duran were originally a cadre of fashionably tarted up post-punks from Birmingham, with a keenly intellectualized sense of aesthetics and sexual identity; but by 1984 they’d become massive international superstars.
-Russell Mulcahy captured it all in the groundbreaking film Arena (An Absurd Notion).
+The irony was that Duran Duran were originally a cadre of fashionably tarted up post-punk weirdos from Birmingham, yet with a keenly intellectualized sense of aesthetics and sexual identity.
+But by 1984 they’d become massive international superstars – with director Russell Mulcahy capturing it all in the groundbreaking film Arena (An Absurd Notion).
 And now a spectacular book of Denis O’Regan’s photographs of that time, cleverly titled Careless Memories, has been released in several very limited editions.
 (Elite will set you back £1000.)

-We chatted with Nick Rhodes about that wild and fabulous year.
+As the book was hitting the shelves, we caught up for with Nick Rhodes for a chat about that very wild and very fabulous year.

-Did you have a real sense of the excitement of the new video age?
+Did you have a real sense right away of the excitement of the new video age?
 Because it really was a remarkable leap forward in the way pop music presented itself to the world.

 Your staging for the Sing Blue Silver Tour was, in-effect, the first modern video-age stage setup.
 What was it like playing amidst such a grandiose spectacle?

 It was extraordinary.
-We always thought on a grand scale.
-And suddenly we were able to do all the things that we’d thought about as kids.
+We always thought on a grand scale; and suddenly we were able to do all the things that we’d dreamt about when we were just starting out.

 The Sing Blue Silver and Arena films represented something very new in terms of the documentation of a band on tour.

 Well that was very much our concept, it was all about energy and ideas and style.
-And we took it a step further by saying, okay, what if we introduce fashion more, what if we introduce art more, what if we bring in more graphic design and obviously video and filmmaking?
-And we just pulled all those things together with our music, which was already sort of forward projecting.
-And we really became one of the first truly multimedia bands.
+And we took it a step further by saying, okay, what if we introduce fashion more, what if we introduce art more, what if we bring in more graphic design?
+And obviously video and filmmaking.
+We just pulled all those things together with our music, which was already sort of forward projecting, becoming one of the first truly multimedia bands.